mihaicris-adoreme/cordial-ios-sdk/README.md

 [CordialApiConfiguration shared].pushNotificationCategoriesConfiguration = PushNotificationCategoriesConfigurationTypeAPP;
 ```

-The second step that need to be done to receive programmatic access depends of the uses app lifecycle.

-For UIKit lifecycle need to implement the `PushNotificationCategoriesDelegate` protocol.
-The protocol contains `openPushNotificationCategories` callback that will be called when the button inside app's notifications settings has been tapped.
+Second, if your app uses UIKit, implement the `PushNotificationCategoriesDelegate` protocol.
+The protocol contains `openPushNotificationCategories` callback that will be called when a user clicks the '[App name] Notification Settings' button in your app's notifications settings.

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___